 Before dedicating herself to a culinary career, Reem worked as a labor and community organizer at SEIU Local 1877 and East Bay Alliance for a Sustainable Economy (EBASE).

-Reem spent more than a decade training organizers and leaders all over the country with organizations like Center for Arab Resource and Organizing Center (AROC), Third World Organizing, School of Unity and Liberation and the DataCenter.
+Reem spent more than a decade training organizers and leaders all over the country with organizations like Center for Arab Resource and Organizing Center (AROC), Center for Third World Organizing, School of Unity and Liberation and the DataCenter.

 Reem worked with Bay Area’s esteemed cooperative bakery Arizmendi Bakery & Pizzeria, Grace Street Catering, and several local chefs before launching Reem’s California.